 We were pleasantly surprised that the bus actually left on time, was pretty comfortable, and had air conditioning.
 I expected it would be a normal public bus which are not the nicest here.
 There is no bathroom on the bus, but they do stop in Limon half way through the drive so you can use the bathroom and buy refreshments.

 It took about six and a half hours to get to Sixaola.
-It was long, but I slept through most of it or looked out the window at the pretty Caribean coast. 🙂
+It was long, but I slept through most of it or looked out the window at the pretty Caribbean coast. 🙂

 Once we arrived in Sixaola we bought a bus ticket for heading back to Costa Rica at the end of our trip in Bocas.
 We figured it was good to have a seat already reserved and we could then show our bus tickets at customs as proof we were leaving the country.
 The bus from Sixaola to San Jose leaves at 6 am, 8 am, 10 am, and 15:00.
 We opted to take the 10 am bus and suggest the same to you.
 This will allow you to get back from Bocas to the border and through the border (which doesn’t open until 8 am) with plenty of time.

 You will then cross the parking lot and head to the street.
+You are now officially at the Costa Rica Panama border!
 It is a bit confusing because there are no signs directing you but just follow everyone else.
 A few meters down the road on the left-hand side there is a small building selling food.
 You will see other people standing outside in a line.
 You need to go there to get the exit paperwork which you need to fill out and to pay the $8 exit tax from Costa Rica.
 It doesn’t look very official, but it is.
 After you pay the tax you will get a receipt.
 Hold on to that.
 You’ll need it next.

 Continue down the road and you’ll see a nicer building on the right-hand side with people lined up.
 Join the line.
 This is the Costa Rica immigration building.
 Once it is your turn they will ask for your paperwork and exit receipt.
 It’s pretty easy to get through this side of things.

-Once you leave, you will continue down the street and over a narrow bridge.
-Prepare yourself, shits about to get crazy!
+Once you leave, you will continue down the street and over the Sixaola bridge to the Panama side.
+Prepare yourself, things are about to get crazy!

 On the other side of the bridge, you will see a line of people on the left-hand side.
 This is the customs line.
 Thomas and I just joined the line and started noticing people with a little slip of paper in their hand.
 We asked a girl about it and she said there is an entry tax of $4 that we need to pay first.
 She told us to cross the road and go up the steps (there is a raised section of land) to pay our tax.